 Noise by Part of Moss Hill

 Average noise levels for Moss Hill residents, grouped by direction from the center of Moss Hill.
-Eastern Moss Hill carries the highest population-weighted average; Southern Moss Hill carries the lowest.
-Just 0% of residents in Southern Moss Hill live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Moss Hill.
+The highest population-weighted average is in western Moss Hill; the lowest is in northern Moss Hill, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Eastern Moss Hill